 If I cut my hair at home, they might not notice.
 If I drive an older car, they might tease me a bit about my hooptie.
 If I cook simple meals at home, there isn’t much to talk about.
 If our vacations involve a tent, no one will think much of it.
 If I paid cash for my modest home, they will ask when we are going to move into something bigger.

 But in reality, I’m killing it.

 I’m saving for my kid’s college, and this tribe thinks that’s awesome.
 I’m taking a year off work, and this tribe sees that I’m living intentionally- fully.
-I’m buying investment properties and this tribe loves the passive income.
+I’m buying investment properties, and this tribe loves passive income.
 I’m maxing out my IRA, and this tribe sees that I’m setting myself up for success.

 You can’t pay too much attention to “them.”
 The ones who love every choice that keeps you in debt and over-committed in payments.

 They can only celebrate choices that steal your freedom.